willdupree90/findingedoc/README.md

 2. Activate and work on your environment using:
    - `workon your_env`

-3. To install the necessary packages, including development dependencies, run:
+3. To install the necessary packages, including development dependencies, navigate to `src` and run:
-   - `pip install -e .[dev]`
+   - `pip install -e .`

 ## Relevant Links and Resources